Anuj Gurwara: Voice work and writing

 Anuj Gurwara is a freelance voice-over artist and script writer for various ad films, radio spots, documentaries, films, training modules and e-learning projects.
 In 2009, Gurwara became part of India's first ever PlayStation 2 game, Hanuman, as the voice of Hanuman in Hindi and English.
 He also regularly dubs for characters in films.

 As writer and dubbing incharge, one of Gurwara's major projects was the entire language conversion of the Telugu film Eega into its Hindi version, Makkhi.
 Anuj was responsible for writing the Hindi version of the film, casting voice actors as well as directing the entire dub of the film, apart from dubbing for the main lead, played by Nani.
 Anuj also sang two songs, while debuting as lyricist for two songs.

 Makkhi was a highly successful film, and Anuj received praise and reviews for its high-quality dubbing.

-Anuj is the official Hindi voice of the Marvel Superhero Falcon.
-He has dubbed for Falcon's voice in all of Marvel superhero films where the character appears.
+Anuj was the official Hindi voice of the Marvel Superhero Falcon till The Falcon and the Winter Soldier.
+He had dubbed for Falcon's voice in all of Marvel superhero films where the character appeared.
+For Captain America: Brave New World, he was replaced by Sparsh Korde, the reason stated for this by Anuj Gurwara was the change of dubbing studio.

 He occasionally writes columns for newspapers as well.

+Personal life

+In October 2023, Anuj married Hana Mohsin Khan.